Plaistow, Newham: Education

-Nathan Kemp, assistant headteacher at Tollgate Primary School in Plaistow, won Teacher of the Year in the 2012 annual national Teaching Awards, the first ever overall Teacher of the Year instead of there being separate awards for primary and secondary schools.
+Nathan Kemp, assistant headteacher at Tollgate Primary School in Plaistow, won Teacher of the Year in the 2012 annual national Teaching Awards.

 Michael Patient of Tollgate was one of the winners of a Pearson teaching award in 2014, winning a silver award for outstanding new teacher of the year.

-Popular culture
+In popular culture

-The location for the video shoot of "(Keep Feeling) Fascination" by the Human League was a house, painted entirely in orange, and surrounding terraced streets at the corner of First Avenue and Third Avenue in Plaistow.
+The location for the video shoot of "(Keep Feeling) Fascination" by the Human League was a house painted entirely in orange, and surrounding terraced streets at the corner of First Avenue and Third Avenue in Plaistow.
 The area has since been redeveloped.

 "Plaistow Patricia" is a song from the highly acclaimed album New Boots and Panties!! by Ian Dury and the Blockheads released in 1977.

-Radio
+In the graphic novel V for Vendetta, written by Alan Moore and illustrated by David Lloyd, Doctor Delia Surridge lives in Plaistow.

+Media

 Voice of Africa Radio (VOAR) was a multilanguage internet and local radio station broadcasting from Plaistow.
 It was set up on 1 January 2000 and began as an unlicensed broadcaster, not obtaining a broadcast licence until 16 February 2006.
-It was the first licensed African radio station in the UK but had its licence revoked by Ofcom on 4 March 2016 for persistent failure to broadcast.
+It was the first licensed African radio station in the UK, but had its licence revoked by Ofcom on 4 March 2016 for persistent failure to broadcast.